svlentink/9292/README.md

 (e.g. when in the morning on a workday, it knows you want to go to work)

 ## What to do
-Please for this, create pull req, etc.
+Feel free to fork / create pull req.

+### Current status
-The current status is that is displays the JSON message as output on the screen.
+The app displays the JSON message as output on the screen.
 I did not made the effort to create a nice GUI, maybe later, but feel free to create it.
 The basics are here, you only need to make a nice layout and icons (for ferry, bus, train, walk etc.).